KaGaSi/project/Common/03-CommonUtilities.md

 aggregate calculation and the output `.agg` file).

 While the Aggregates utility uses all possible pairs of given bead types, Aggregates-NotSameBeads does not use same-type pairs.
-That is, if bead types `A` and `B` are given, Aggregates utility will use all three bead type pairs, that is `A-A`, `A-B` and `B-B` (for bead pair from different molecules), but Aggregates-NotSameBeads will not use `A-A` or `B-B`.
-Therefore at least two bead types must be provided in Aggregates-NotSameBeads argument.
+For example, if bead types `A` and `B` are given, Aggregates will use all three bead type pairs, that is `A-A`, `A-B` and `B-B` (provided the beads are not in the same molecules), but Aggregates-NotSameBeads will not use `A-A` or `B-B`.
+Therefore, at least two bead types must be provided in Aggregates-NotSameBeads argument.

 Usage: